philiplb/CRUDlex/docs/api/MySQLData.rst

         Holds the events.

+    .. php:method:: addSoftDeletionToQuery(EntityDefinition $definition, QueryBuilder $queryBuilder, $fieldPrefix = '', $method = 'andWhere')

+        Adds the soft deletion parameters if activated.

+        :type $definition: EntityDefinition
+        :param $definition: the entity definition which might have soft deletion activated
+        :type $queryBuilder: QueryBuilder
+        :param $queryBuilder: the query builder to add the deletion condition to
+        :type $fieldPrefix: string
+        :param $fieldPrefix: the prefix to add before the deleted_at field like an table alias
+        :type $method: string
+        :param $method: the method to use of the query builder, "where" or "andWhere"

     .. php:method:: setValuesAndParameters(Entity $entity, QueryBuilder $queryBuilder, $setMethod)

         Sets the values and parameters of the upcoming given query according